Causal Inferences in Small Area Estimation: MSE estimators in the finite population

 The validity of model-based inference depends on the validity of the model assumed.
-In this section we empirically evaluate the properties of small area predictors and corresponding MSE estimators.
-In particular, we use Monte Carlo simulation to evaluate the performance of the proposed small area estimators in comparison with the performance of the IPW-Direct estimator at small area level.
-Our simulations are model-based, in the sense that population data are first generated under a model assumption or scenario, with a sample selected from each simulated population.
-Estimates of small area effects and corresponding MSEs are computed by using the data from these samples.
-Population data are generated for $m=50$ small areas, with samples selected by simple random sampling without replacement within each area.
-The population and sample sizes are the same for all areas and are fixed at either $N_i =100$ and $n_i =5$ or $N_i =300$ and $n_i =15$.
-The auxiliary information, the values of the covariates and the treatment status are known for all the units in the population.
-The response variable ($y_{ij}$) and the propensity score (the probability of being treated, $e(\mathbf{x}_{ij})$) have been generated as
+We empirically evaluate the properties of small area predictors and corresponding MSE estimators.
+In particular, we use Monte Carlo simulation to evaluate the performance of the proposed small area estimators and their corresponding MSEs in comparison with the performance of the IPW-Direct estimator at small area level.
+Due to space constraints, the results and the discussion are not reported in the manuscript but they can be found in Supplementary Material, Section \ref{S-sec:supp_Simulation}.
+These results show that the proposed small area predictors, IPW-EBLUP and IPW-MQ, are much more efficient than the IPW-Direct and this suggests that it may be good to use these predictors to estimate the average treatment effect when sample size in each area becomes small.